chatid/chatid-mdwiki/chatbar/demos.md

 ## Provide a dynamic template for the CTA

 In this example, we generate the CTA message dynamically, referencing `this.label` from the template string.
+The `template` field may be an EJS template for displaying the brand name dynamically.

 ```
 <div id='chatid-cta'></div>